shuvro-baset/React_Js/react-material-ui/README.md

 # Icons
 * npm install @mui/icons-material
 # for the custom css we should use - makeStyles custom hook.
 # we can also change the default theme from Material Ui.
-Just import `createMuiTheme, ThemeProvider` from core library. and then rewrite the property from palette object.
+Just import `createMuiTheme, ThemeProvider` from core library. and then overwrite  the property from palette object.
 # we can add google font instead of default 'roboto' font by MaterialUi.
 Just import google font style into index.css and
-    rewrite the property into theme object.
+    overwrite  the property into theme object.